Understanding Loss of Consortium in FloridaTrusted Content

 Serious accidents can cause more than just physical damage.
 The emotional harm can be just as impactful and long-lasting and may support a claim for loss of consortium.

 When a victim is injured or dies as a result of the negligent actions of another person, they or their loved ones are generally able to bring a personal injury or wrongful death claim against the negligent party.
 Depending on the severity of the injury, the outcome can affect more than just the victim.

 Understanding loss of consortium in Florida is important to determine your options.
 Loss of companionship is another common term for loss of consortium.

 Loss of consortium in Florida is generally defined as loss of companionship and fellowship.
 This includes the right of each to the company, cooperation, and aid of the other in every conjugal way.

 Not every personal injury or wrongful death case will include a claim for loss of consortium.
 In most cases, a loss of consortium claim involves death or serious injuries that prevent the victim from functioning like a normal, healthy person.

 This could include brain damage, paralysis, incontinence, or a variety of other issues that require a significant level of care and assistance for the victim to maintain their quality of life.

 The injury must be severe and long-lasting.
 Here are some of the facts that must be true for you to receive compensation for loss of consortium:

-- If filing a claim as a spouse, the victim and plaintiff must have been married at the time of the accident;
+- If filing a consortium claim in Florida, as a spouse, the victim and plaintiff must have been married at the time of the accident;

 - The defendant must have intentionally or negligently caused the injury of the victim;